-Net sales recognized by the Company and its subsidiaries amounted to NT\$3,606,403 thousand for the year ended December 31, 2022.
-Due to the large number of fitness center members, the differences in each contract and commitment of rendering services to customers where revenue was recognized when performance obligations were satisfied, which led to complex calculation, we therefore determined revenue recognition a key audit matter.
+Net sales recognized by the Company and its subsidiaries amounted to NT\$4,296,207 thousand for the year ended December 31, 2023, including services for fitness center members and sports health courses, soccer and bowling, trampoline and shooting games, and rental of sports space.
+Due to the diverse range of services and the large number of members, each member's membership and sports health course purchases vary.
+Differences in membership status and course execution led to complex calculation of revenue.
+We therefore determined revenue recognition a key audit matter.

-Our audit procedures included, but not limited to, assessing the appropriateness of the accounting policy and testing the effectiveness of internal controls around revenue recognition, including reviewing contractual provisions and contract amounts, confirming the period for rendering of services and selecting courses to verify the condition of execution.
-In addition, through performing cut-off testing, reviewing analytical procedures and recalculating etc. to validate appropriateness of revenue recognition, we also assessed the adequacy of disclosures of operating revenue.
+Our audit procedures included, but not limited to, assessing the appropriateness of the accounting policy and testing the effectiveness of internal controls around revenue recognition, reperforming relevant control points including reviewing contractual provisions and contract amounts, confirming the period for rendering of services and selecting courses to verify the condition of execution.
+In addition, through performing cash anchor testing, cut-off testing, reviewing analytical procedures and recalculating etc. to validate appropriateness of revenue recognition, we also assessed the adequacy of disclosures of operating revenue.
 Please refer to Note 6 to the consolidated financial statements.

-Right-of-Use Assets and Lease Liabilities
+Recogniton of Right-of-Use Assets and Lease Liabilities